amirabuhajer/SEP600_Project/README.md

 1. Open the Arduino Serial Monitor (115200 baud) to find the ESP32's IP address
 2. Navigate to `http://<ESP32_IP>` in a web browser

+## AI Assistance Note
+This project's firmware (`SEDProject.c` and `esp32.ino`) and documentation were developed with the assistance of AI coding tools.

 ## Dashboard Preview

 The web dashboard includes: